12 May 2021

 I am unashamedly wanting to plug the Christmas Card shop- in the short time we have been open we have sold many cards to people who don’t normally send them but feel that in this year when they haven’t been able to be in close contact with old friends and Family sending a Christmas Card with a note will help people to know that they are still being thought of.
 “Cards for Good Causes” takes 30% for overheads covering the shops costs and the remaining 70% goes directly to the Charities.
 Please come and see us we have lots of cards and lots of stocking fillers.
 Remember those lonely relatives and friends far away .

-Keep well and please do “Shop Local”- we have some wonderful new independent shops in Town and many old favourites which are still here.
+Keep well and please do “Shop Local”- we have some wonderful new independent shops in Town and many old favorites which are still here.

 Great Expectations?- Yes, things will get better as long as we are all mindful of the guidelines- numbers are down in Germany and Scandinavia because they have been following them.